Internships

 No. The agency and internship must have some relationship to government, politics and/or the law.

 You use a different process to register for an internship than you would for other classes.
 All internships must be approved the department internship coordinator.
 Your first step is to contact the internship coordinator to make sure your internship is appropriate for political science department credit.
-Next, get a copy of the internship agreement form and take it to your onsite supervisor to fill out and sign.
+Next, get a copy of the and take it to your onsite supervisor to fill out and sign.
 Then take the form to the internship coordinator for their approval and signature.
 Once that is done, give the form to the Political Science Department staff that will take it from there.

 It is the student’s responsibility to find an internship.
 Check this page for any current internship opportunities or reach out to the political science internship coordinator for help with ideas.